jsb58p/CS-303-Assignment-1/README.md

         }

 # 3
--Declare an object of type Array_Modify
+-Declare an object of type Array_Modify:

--
--By default
+The default constructor will use "A1input.txt" for the array initialization.
+To use a different file, use a string parameter when declaring the object to specify the other file.
+Make sure to include the .txt extension.

 <img width="1152" alt="ScreenShot1" src="https://github.com/user-attachments/assets/a8fe6124-4e57-4424-b45a-99c1b7ce0006">